search

 Mobility design

-Seymourpowell releases its answer to the Uber Pool problem: a sustainable, autonomous driving, electric vehicle called Quarter Car
+Seymourpowell releases its answer to the Uber Pool problem: a sustainable, autonomous driving, electric vehicle called Quarter Car.

 One of the promises that came with Uber, and the app-based ride-sharing phenomenon, is that vehicles would be more efficiently used.
 The reality is that most passengers still want to ride alone and the inefficiencies of empty seats remain.
+Quarter Car is a solution to the issue that ride-sharing passengers persistently avoid sharing a journey with a stranger, even when a significant financial incentive exists.

 Uber Pool is one example, but other companies offer similar options for a rider to share their ride.